awslabs/aws-sdk-swift/reference/0.x/AWSCodeCommit/CodeCommitClientProtocol.md

 func getMergeConflicts(input: GetMergeConflictsInput, completion: @escaping (ClientRuntime.SdkResult<GetMergeConflictsOutputResponse, GetMergeConflictsOutputError>) -> Void)
 ```

-### getMergeOptions(input:​completion:​)
+### getMergeOptions(input:completion:)

-Returns information about the merge options available for merging two specified
-branches.
-For details about why a merge option is not available, use GetMergeConflicts
+Returns information about the merge options available for merging two specified branches.
+For details about why a merge option is not available, use GetMergeConflicts or DescribeMergeConflicts.
-or DescribeMergeConflicts.

 ``` swift
 func getMergeOptions(input: GetMergeOptionsInput, completion: @escaping (ClientRuntime.SdkResult<GetMergeOptionsOutputResponse, GetMergeOptionsOutputError>) -> Void)
 ```

-### getPullRequest(input:​completion:​)
+### getPullRequest(input:completion:)

 Gets information about a pull request in a specified repository.